 Provisions expressly mentioned in the judgment/order text.

-The Central Government may prescribe the manner of issuing duty credit in lieu of remission of duty, tax or levy on materials used for exported goods, or in lieu of other financial benefits subject to conditions and restrictions.
-The duty credit must be maintained in the customs automated system as an electronic duty credit ledger of the recipient.
-Credit in the ledger may be used by the recipient or transferee for payment of duties under the Customs Act or the Customs Tariff Act, subject to prescribed manner, conditions, restrictions and time limits.
+The Central Government may, by notification, specify the manner of issuing duty credit in lieu of remission of duty, tax or levy on materials used for exported goods, or in lieu of other financial benefits subject to conditions and restrictions.
+The duty credit is maintained in the customs automated system as an electronic duty credit ledger of the recipient.
+The credit may be used by the recipient or a transferee towards payment of duties payable under the Customs Act or the Customs Tariff Act, subject to prescribed conditions, restrictions and time limits.

 Full Summary is available for active users!